thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 # **searchRoles**
 > Array<SearchRoleResponse> searchRoles(searchRolesRequest)

   Version: 9.5.0.cl or later   Gets a list of Role objects from the ThoughtSpot system.
 Available if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To search for Roles, the `ROLE_ADMINISTRATION` (**Can manage roles**) privilege is required.
 To get details of a specific Role object, specify the GUID or name.
-You can also filter the API response based on user group and Org identifiers, privileges assigned to the Role, and deprecation status.
+You can also filter the API response based on user group and Org identifiers, privileges assigned to the Role, and deprecation status.  **NOTE**: In addition to the GUID and name, `role_identifiers` accepts a Custom object ID if one is configured for the role.
+The response also includes the `obj_id` field for each role that has one set.

 ### Example